vedprakash-m/lexicon/README.md

 ---

-**Lexicon** - Professional RAG Dataset Preparation for macOS
+**Lexicon** - Universal RAG Dataset Preparation for Religious and Classical Texts
-*Building the future of AI-ready datasets*
+*Building the future of AI-ready religious and classical text datasets*

 ---